Difference Between LED and OLED

 Main Differences Between LED and OLED

-1. The backlight is essential for the LED light to work whereas OLED does not need a backlight at all for illumination because here the carbon is an essential source for light.
+1. The backlight is essential for the LED light to work, whereas OLED does not need a backlight for illumination because carbon is an essential light source.

-2. The display angel that OLED and LED have are 84o and 54o respectively.
-Although the picture quality provided by LED is excellent OLED has a comparatively better picture quality than LED.
-When the LED screen is seen from the center the quality is good but when seen from either side the deterioration can be seen.
+2. The display angel that OLED and LED have are 84o and 54o, respectively.
+Although the picture quality provided by LED is excellent, OLED has a comparatively better picture quality than LED.
+When the LED screen is seen from the centre, the quality is good, but when seen from either side, deterioration can be seen.

-3. LED has a thinner screen when compared to LCD (liquid crystal display) but OLED has a thinner screen when compared to LED.
-LED, although has a greater screen size of 100 inches when compared to OLD whose latest version has a screen of 90 inches.
+3. LED has a thinner screen compared to LCD (liquid crystal display), but OLED has a thinner screen compared to LED.
+LED, although, has a greater screen size of 100 inches compared to OLD, whose latest version has a screen of 90 inches.

 5. LED has a point light source with high directivity.
 It also has a high intensity and is hard to dissipate heat.
 On the other hand, OLED has a surface light source with diffused light.
 It has a low intensity in general and is easy to dissipate heat.
-IT is lightweight and think, unlike LED.
+It is lightweight and thin, unlike LED.

 Difference Between LED and OLED